sokolj1/minimal-mistakes/_posts/2018-08-24-Communicating-Data-Stories.md

 ---

-This post is about essential communication skills that a data scientist should understand to effectively convey his or her findings.
-The topic is so important that a 6 week accelerated course is dedicated to this study with 'Communicating Data Stories'.
+The data scientist should have strong comprehension about communicating various findings and insights to a wide variety of audiences, from key stakeholders within an organization to hundreds at a public conference.
+The topic is so important that a 6 week accelerated summer course is dedicated to the study of communicative practices for Stockton University's Data Science program.
 The course description is the following:

 > Creating a narrative with data.
 Covers selection, refinement, analysis and visualization with data, as well as data journalism, data rhetoric, and modes of communication.